 Consistent with the underlying philosophy that diversity has positive impacts, we also encourage companies to manage diversity within their business such that diversity is an important consideration in the board's succession planning responsibilities.
-Succession planning should incorporate building a sufficient pipeline that supports the upward mobility of diverse individuals.
+Succession planning should incorporate building a sufficient pipeline that supports the upward mobility of diverse talent.

 While Ontario Teachers' believes boards should be diverse across a number of dimensions, we agree with a number of studies that specifically describe the positive impacts of gender diversity.
-To encourage gender diversity on boards we support a minimum of three women on a board, are members of the Canadian Chapter of the 30% Club, and regularly engage with companies on the topic.
+To encourage gender diversity on boards we support a minimum of at least three women on a board or 30% female representation and take board size and market into consideration.
+We are members of the Canadian Chapter of the 30% Club and regularly communicate this view and engage with companies on the topic.

 &lt;sup>2 The rationale for supporting a minimum of 3 women on a board can be found in the paper "Critical Mass on Corporate Boards: Why Three or More Women Enhance Governance" by Vicki W. Kramer, Alison M. Kondrad and Sumru Erkhut (2006).
-This view is corroborated in an MSCI report, "The Tipping Point: Women on Boards and Financial Performance" published December 2016 concludes "that having three women on a corporate board represents a "tipping point" in terms of influence, which is reflected in financial performance" (Source: Executive Summary, page 3).
+This view is corroborated in an MSCI report, "The Tipping Point: Women on Boards and Financial Performance" published December 2016 concludes "that having three women on a corporate board represents a "tipping point" in terms of infuence, which is refected in financial performance" (Source: Executive Summary, page 3).